National Kidney Disease Education Program (NKDEP)

 Dr. Star stated that an NKDEP discussion group could be added.

-III.
+IV.
 Kidney Disease and Diabetes among U.S. Hispanics

 Nilka Ríos Burrows, MPH